 - 3 – Risk Assessment If your project involves hazardous chemicals, activities, devices, or micro-organisms, you will need to complete the Risk Assessment Form.
 After it is completed, share it with your Designated Supervisor for approval.

-- 5A and 5B Vertebrate Animals If your project involves any Vertebrate Animals (mammals, fish, reptiles, amphibians), you must complete this form and obtain SRC approval prior to experimentation.
+- 5A Vertebrate Animals or 5B Vertebrate Animals (regulated research institution).
+If your project involves any Vertebrate Animals (mammals, fish, reptiles, amphibians), you must complete this form and obtain SRC approval prior to experimentation.
 The SRC may require Veterinarian and/or Qualified Scientist approval.

 - 6A- Potentially Hazardous Biological Agents If your project involves microorganisms, rDNA, human or animal tissue, blood, blood products, or bodily fluids this form must be completed by your Qualified Scientist or Designated Supervisor and approved by the regional SRC before you start experimentation.